Zyrex24/SpringAPI/README.md

 ```

 ## Components overview
-- Controller: Receives HTTP requests and returns responses. `HelloController` maps `GET /api/hello` and `GET /api/hello/{id}`.
+- Controller: Handles HTTP requests. `HelloController` maps `GET /api/hello` and `GET /api/hello/{id}`.
-- Service: `SpringbootHelloWorldAppService` implements basic operations and uses the repository.
+- Service: `SpringbootHelloWorldAppService` contains the application logic.
-- Repository: `HelloRepository` provides an in-memory data store seeded with one record.
+- Repository: `HelloRepository` is an in-memory store seeded with one record.
-- Model: `Hello` holds `id` and `message`.
+- Model: `Hello` contains `id` and `message`.
-- Routes: Defined with annotations like `@GetMapping` and `@PostMapping` in controllers.
+- Routes: Declared with annotations such as `@GetMapping` in controllers.

-## Notes
-- Default server port is 8080.
-You can change it in `src/main/resources/application.properties` or via `--server.port=...` when running.
-- MySQL is not required for this example.
-Add Spring Data JPA and a MySQL datasource later if needed.